New to TennesseeCompare Car Insurance Quotes in 3 Steps

 The first thing you will need to do when you make Tennessee your new home is to find your local County Clerk office.
 The County Clerk handles all vehicle issues.

 Tennessee doesn’t allow you to have more than one valid driver license or ID, so you will have 30 days to obtain a new Tennessee license or ID and turn in your out of state one.
 You will have to visit a full-service driver service center to take a vision screening which is the only exam required for a new license if you have a valid one from another state.
-If your out-of-state license has been expired for more than six months you will be required to take the written, driving and vision tests.
 The fee varies depending on what type of license you need.

 Documents you will need:

 - Primary proof of identity.

 - Proof of US citizenship, lawful permanent resident status or proof of authorized stay or temporary legal presence in the US.

 - Proof of any name changes if different than name on proof of citizenship documents.

 - Two proofs of state residency.
 Evidence must contain your name with your resident address and not be more than 4 months old.
 P.O. boxes are not valid.

 - Your Social Security number or a completed Social Security Number Affidavit (Form SF-1324/RDA1348) if you don't own a Social Security number.